tmnt93/devdataproducts/README.md

 - The indepth report is hosted on rpubs at http://www.rpubs.com/tmnt93/179418

+- The R Studio Presentation is hosted on github at https://github.com/tmnt93/devdataprodpres

 - The shinyapps.io app code is hosted on github at https://github.com/tmnt93/devdataproducts